ChunpingQiu/Human-settlement-extent-detection-from-Sentinel-2-images-via-fully-convolutional-neural-networks-/README.md

-# Use the trained model to prodict HSE from S2 images
+# Use the trained model to predict HSE from S2 images
 ## use demo
 - put the image data (s2) into folder: ./data/img/
 - run python img2map.py